VetoProjects/VetoLC/README.md

 **Design**:

 There you can adjust the editor design.
+It is based on the styles that are available by default from QT(mostly Windows and Fusion, but on certain platforms also other designs, e.g. Mac or KDE).

 **Highlighting**: